cosc2336-ds-alg/assg10/README.md

 ## Task 1: Implement the `AQueue` `front()` Accessor Method

-As usual make sure that you have created Task 1 on your GitHub repository for this assignment and are ready to create a new Pull request for this assignment.
+As usual make sure that you have created Task 1 on your GitHub repository for this assignment and have linked the Task 1 issue to the open `Feedback` pull request in your GitHub assignment repository.

-There is a test case in `assg-tests-AQueue.cpp` for task 1.
+There is a test case in `test-AQueue.cpp` for task 1.
 It only does a few simple tests of the `front()` member method, but as usual you should uncomment this test case first, and add in the function prototype and a stub method to check that you can compile and